 Transport to and from Shetland is available via land or sea and you can find information on flights here and the NorthLink Ferry here.

 If you happen to be visiting Shetland, or local already, and have your own vehicle then parking is available on the Victoria Pier.
 However, this can sometimes be closed due to visiting cruise ships, in which case you can find parking at the old swimming pool car park (Town Hall) or above the Morton Lodge No.89.
-Both are within 5 minutes walking distance of Seabirds-and-Seals.
+Both are within 5 minutes walking distance of our departure location on Victoria Pier.

-Charging points are available throughout Lerwick.
+Electric vehicle charging points are available throughout Lerwick.
 This includes the Victoria Pier, the old swimming pool car park and across from Morton Lodge No.89.
-You can find a full list here.
+You can find a full list of the charging points throughout Shetland here.

 You can also rent both normal and electric bikes in Shetland.
-In Lerwick, you can rent bikes from the Community Bike Project.
-Rates can vary but it is typically £13 per day or £70 for the week!
-From Hillswick Shop, you can hire electric bikes for £15 per day or £75 per week.
+In Lerwick, you can rent bikes from JRJ Shetland and Shetland Community Bike Project.

 Events